tchfer/atividade-back/README.md

-# Awesome Project Build with TypeORM

-Steps to run this project:
+# Example how to use TypeORM with TypeScript

+1. clone repository
-1. Run `npm i` command
+2. run `npm i`
-2. Setup database settings inside `data-source.ts` file
+3. edit `data-source.ts` and change your database configuration (you can also change a database type, but don't forget to install specific database drivers)
-3. Run `npm start` command
+4. run `npm start`
+5. enjoy!

+## How to use CLI?

+1. install `typeorm` globally: `npm i -g typeorm`
+2. run `typeorm -h` to show list of available commands